OliverOwens99/Final_Year_Project/DiaryREADME.md

 - Better understanding of the make up of AIs and the fact you can uses schemas and builders to guide LLMs to  structure your data accordingly using few-shot prompting or embedding model-based classification
 - Added The backend and set up and started the process of setting up python in the ven works perfectly so starting that application does work
 - Research and implement flask server with cors hooks
+- Added frontend
+- Added some test data for the flask server

 ## REFERENCES
 - https://docs.langchain4j.dev/